apatankar22/LIGN167_Project/README.md

 from sql_session import *
 SQLSession('your-username-here')
 ```
-You should shee some printed output and will be prompted to enter in some input.
+You should see some printed output and will be prompted to enter in some input.

 ## Python Practice Tool
 Files needed: